Ensighten/Halo/docs/controllers.md

   // The callback expects either an HTML string, HTMLElement, DocumentFragment, or jQuery collection. cb('<div>some content</div>');

-  // The called back content is wrapped in jQuery (normalizing everything into a jQuery collection) and appended to the first parameter of the Sauron call. bee
+  // The called back content is wrapped in jQuery (normalizing everything into a jQuery collection)
+  // and appended to the first parameter of the Sauron call.

   // Any additional parameters to the callback are passed to the original callback (if provided).

   // Sauron.controller('main').start($main, function (data) {
   //  // Recieves any parameters after '<div>some content</div>'
   // });
 };

-// Sauron calls require an HTMLElement, DocumentFragment, or a jQuery collection as their first parameter.
+// Sauron calls to HtmlControllers require an HTMLElement, DocumentFragment, or a jQuery coll'n as their first parameter.
-// You can provide a function as the last parameter to receive a callback once the controller has been started.
+// You can provide a callback as the last parameter which runs once the controller has been started.
 Sauron.controller('main').start($body, function () {
   // Called when start is complete and content done being appended });

-// HtmlController strips off the first parameter and uses it as the $container for the called back content to be appended to.
+// HtmlController strips off the first parameter
+// and uses it as the $container for the called back content to be appended to.
 // As a result, params.start only receives ('b', 'c', 'd', cb) as parameters.
 Sauron.controller('home').start($a, 'b', 'c', 'd', cb);
 ```